s0md3v/XSStrike/README.md

 - Suggest a feature
 - Report a bug
 - Fix something and open a pull request
-- Create a browser extension
-- Create a burp suite/zaproxy plugin
 - Help me document the code
 - Spread the word